Xushu-Wang/sixstreet/README.md

 /max: Accepts symbol and n as parameters.

-Caching: Use Redis or Memcached for better efficiency and persistence.
+- Caching: Use Redis or Memcached for better efficiency and persistence.

-Rate Limiting: Apply rate-limiting to prevent overuse of the Alpha Vantage API.
+- Rate Limiting: Apply rate-limiting to prevent overuse of the Alpha Vantage API.

-Deployment: Deploy on a cloud platform such as AWS, GCP, or Azure with auto-scaling enabled.
+- Deployment: Deploy on a cloud platform such as AWS, GCP, or Azure with auto-scaling enabled.

 5. Please include any other comments about your implementation.

 The implementation is intentionally kept simple to focus on core functionality.
 It demonstrates the ability to interact with an external API and process the returned data in a useful manner.

-Using classes allows for easy extension of functionality in the future.

 6. How much time did you spend on this exercise?